Noirism: Duvalier era (1957–1986)

-As it did in 1946, Noirisme played a crucial part in the 1957 Haitian general election.
-Duvalier and Fignole, although both Noiristes, waged virulent campaigns against each other.
+As it did in 1946, Noirism played a crucial part in the 1957 Haitian general election.
+Duvalier and Fignole, although both Noirists, waged virulent campaigns against each other.
 Fignole was called accused of being a Communist while Duvalier was accused of aiming to create a dictatorship.
 Another candidate, Louis Déjoie, a member of the mulatto elite, was called a colon moderne, or a modern colonizer, while accusing the Noirstes of wanting to exterminate mulattos.
 Violence and unrest came to mark the election in 1957, continuing for a year until through methods of manipulation, terror, and appealing to the popular Estime presidency of the past, it became clear that François Duvalier would be the Haiti's next president.

 At first, it seemed as if Duvalier's presidency would result in material gains for the black majority.
 The 1957 Constitution was the first to refer to Kreyol as a language, and provided it with basic protection under the law.
 Duvalier also made sure to maintain communication with the Haitian peasantry, demonstrated support among the hougans, or the Voudou priests who were always in conflict with the Catholic Church.
-However, it was soon apparent that the promises of Noirisme, of a society in the interest of Haiti's black majority, would go unfulfilled.
+However, it was soon apparent that the promises of Noirism, of a society in the interest of Haiti's black majority, would go unfulfilled.
 Culturally, European traditions and customs continued to dominate society and one's position was always linked to how well they accommodated to such a culture.
 Economically, concessions continued to be made to American businesses, and the life of the average Haitian in rural and urban areas remained relatively unchanged.
 Instead of being an era of social mobility for the Haitian masses as was the case during Estime's presidency, Duvalier's tenure became an era known for the violent repression of dissent and high pay and prestige for the new black elite.
 When Francois Duvalier passed and his son Jean-Claude Duvalier was placed in power, this trend of favoring the elite at the expense of the masses only continued.